Cafe 22 rises from the ashes

 She was heartbroken when informed the cafe would not be rebuilt.

-"I was told a day before the block was put on realestate.com - through text message,” Mrs Akers added.
+"I was told a day before the block was put on Realestate.com," Mrs Akers added.

-Although saddened and stressed, she understood why the owners couldn't afford to rebuild the site after Cyclone Debbie.
+Although saddened and stressed, she understood why it could not be rebuilt after Cyclone Debbie.

 "It ruined everything inside," she said.